-Proposals for review titles are submitted to the Cochrane Multiple Sclerosis and Rare Disease of the CNS Group on a form provided by the Managing Editor.
+Proposals for review titles are submitted to the Cochrane Multiple Sclerosis and Rare Disease of the CNS Group via the Editorial Manager online submission system .
 The Editorial Team recommends that at least two authors be involved in writing a review.
 Authors cannot submit more than two review titles at the same time.
-When proposing a review title, authors must also indicate a realistic date for submission of the review protocol, which must be not more than six months after registration of the title of the review.

 Review titles are examined by the Editorial Team which evaluates three main aspects: